 Policy reference: FA Guide 3.5.1 CCS - combined annual ATI, 4.9.3 Outcomes of new financial year assessments, 1.1.I.85 Indexed income - actual or estimate (FTB)

-Individuals, who apply for FTB between the issue of the NFYA letter and the end of the current financial year will be provided with a letter when granted payment.
-The letter should advise of the estimated income amount that will be used for the new financial year's assessment of FTB.
+Individuals who make a new claim for FTB by instalments between the issuing of NFYA letters and the end of the current financial year will be provided with a NFYA letter when granted payment.
+The letter advises of the estimated income amount that will be used to determine the individual's FTB rate in the new financial year.
 The individual should be encouraged to provide their own estimate at all times.
-Where the individual is unable to provide an estimate for the new financial year but provides an estimate for the current year, Centrelink should index the amount and advise the individual of the estimate upon which payment will be made following the usual notification rules.
-The individual should be given the option to accept the Centrelink estimate or to provide their own estimate for the new financial year.
+Where the individual is unable to provide an estimate for the new financial year but provides an estimate for the current year, Centrelink indexes the amount and advises the individual of the estimate upon which their payment will be made in the new financial year following the usual notification rules.
+The individual is given the option to accept the Centrelink estimate or to provide their own estimate for the new financial year.

 Policy reference: FA Guide 4.9.3 Outcomes of new financial year assessments